This guide is an attempt to teach players jargon and keywords to players who encounter these when playing on Japanese servers.

 I’m just a normal, nothing-worthy-of-note player who studied Japanese for a year and a half; lived in Japan for 6 years; and worked as a translator before.

-While I’m not exactly a professional in translations, I’m just a person who love and adore languages in general, and happened to find Japanese to be my favourite language.
+While I’m not exactly a professional in translations, I’m just a person who loves and adore languages in general, and happened to find Japanese to be my favourite language.
 I’m also a long term Final Fantasy fan, spanning over 20 years and counting.

-What Will This Guide Cover
+What This Guide Will Cover

 Jargon, simple Japanese terms and some basic Japanese sentences and keywords will be covered and to hopefully it’ll help you get by in trying to communicate with Japanese in case if you encounter them in dungeons.